Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.25
+- Fixed a bug that was breaking the loot roll feature.
+Should work again.
+- Fixed the stable master.
+- Fixed a bug that was causing empty lists from auction house full scans.
+- Added/updated a bunch of features from Wrath version.
+That could have introduced unexpected errors.
+Please report if there are any.
+- Added turn to unit feature from wrath
+- Added all monitors from wrath
+- Added sku makers from wrath
+- Added sku auras from wrath
+- Added the auto select next resource waypoint feature from Wrath

 ## Changes in Sku r35.13
 - More performance updates for combat monitor.
 Performance in 25 men raids may or may not be better. :)
 - Fixed a combat monitor bug with number of enemies in combat and enemies entering/leaving combat.